NEW Guidelines, 1. edition

 - Creation of a media concept based on use cases

-- References (laws, regulations, standards)
+- References (European directives and regulations, standards)

 Delivery of Information for use in electronic form – eDoc